 A large portion of our Ready to Wear collections are made in the garment district of New York City and all of our swimwear is made in Los Angeles.
 Our California-based swim manufacturers are longtime Mara Hoffman partners with whom we have close working and personal relationships.
 Domestic manufacturing fosters a healthy local economy, bolsters national employment levels, creates a smaller carbon footprint, contributes less to pollution, and ensures that employees are treated fairly under the strict USA worker protection laws.

 When deciding where to manufacture, we consider proximity to raw materials as well as each factory’s individual strengths and skills.
-For example, we produce our organic cotton styles in India because that’s where our organic cotton is grown, therefore decreasing the carbon footprint associated with long-distance shipping.
-Our partners in India are also able to offer detailed, high quality artisanal work, which in turn means that we can offer employment and economic empowerment to women in those communities.
+For example, we produce many of our organic cotton styles in India because that’s where the majority of our organic cotton is grown, therefore decreasing the carbon footprint associated with long-distance shipping.
+Our partners in India are also able to offer detailed, high-quality artisanal work, which in turn means that we can offer employment and economic empowerment to women in those communities.

 Our Tier 1 Factories by Region